HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 ### Mac

+Since version 1.4.0 HandBrake for macOS is shipped as a Universal Binary 2 (x86_64 / arm64).
 HandBrake is supported on recent versions of macOS[^apple-eol].

 | macOS Version      | Status              | Last Compatible Version | Notes                              |
 |--------------------|---------------------|-------------------------|------------------------------------|